ghodss/kubernetes.github.io/docs/user-guide/kubectl/kubectl_config.md

 ## kubectl config

-config modifies kubeconfig files
+Modify kubeconfig files

 ### Synopsis

-config modifies kubeconfig files using subcommands like "kubectl config set current-context my-context"
+Modify kubeconfig files using subcommands like "kubectl config set current-context my-context"

 The loading order follows these rules:
 1. If the --kubeconfig flag is set, then only that file is loaded.
 The flag may only be set once and no merging takes place.
 2. If $KUBECONFIG environment variable is set, then it is used a list of paths (normal path delimitting rules for your system).
-These paths are merged together.
+These paths are merged.
 When a value is modified, it is modified in the file that defines the stanza.
 When a value is created, it is created in the first file that exists.
 If no files in the chain exist, then it creates the last file in the list.
 3. Otherwise, ${HOME}/.kube/config is used and no merging takes place.